 Let's see...since last I wrote, Shona has quit karate because it wasn't social enough for her (typical girl), Katy is doing practically nothing but marching with the band.
 Every weekend this month and most of next is taken up with competition.
 That's all part of the high school band experience, though, and I know she's enoying it somewhere under all that exhaustion.
 I feel bad for her when she gets home at 2 a.m. like she did this morning.
 I'm also reminded at those times how wonderful cell phones are.

-The biggest news, though, is that we wound up adopting another dog.
-One of the paraprofessionals at the school John works at had a dog she couldn't keep.
 Her apartment is just too small and they were both miserable.
 He was being crated about 20 hours a day/night, which I just find cruel.
 Poor thing.
 I never would have even agreed to it except that one day in my stupidity I told the girls that IF we were ever to be given a jack russell terrier, we'd take it because that's their favorite type of dog.
 I felt completely safe in telling them this since no one gives away a purebred dog.
 No one.
 Ha.
 Wrong.
 I was afraid he wouldn't get along with Bailey and I knew that breed tended to be hyper, so it was with great trepidation that we took him on.
 For a while we thought we were in the clear when two other people expressed an interest in the pooch, but in the end it was us or the pound, and I just couldn't let him go there.
 It took a week, but now Pedey and Bailey are buddies.
 We did have to have him neutered, so there's no such thing as free, but it was a lot cheaper than having Bailey fixed.
 Pedey now is a sweet little wiggleworm who loves to snuggle with us.
 True, he's a little high strung, but he fits in well with our household and he keeps Bailey very happy as a playmate, so overall it was a stroke of great luck to add this little guy to our family.
 And I have learned my lesson when it comes to saying those "what ifs" out loud.

 5 comments: